 Maori undertook expeditions to Queenstown until the mid 1800s in search of food, fibre and poumamu.
 William Gilbert Rees settled in what is now Queenstown Bay in 1860.
-After gold was discovered in 1862 Rees moved away and the town sprang to life in the site of Rees's original Homestead.
+After gold was discovered in 1862 Rees moved away and the town sprang to life in the site of Rees' original Homestead.

 St Omer Park was named after an early Queenstown settler and mayor, Francois St Omer.
-The park began life in the 1860's with St Omer, his son Frank and others planting Willows along the lakefront in the park which was a barren piece of land.
-The early 21st Century has seen the Queenstown Bay area used for a mix of passive recreation and innovative commercial water based activity.
-With growth in population and visitors reserve areas have been under increased pressure from commercial activity requests that goes hand-in-hand with the growth of such a tourist centre.
+The park began life in the 1860s with St Omer, his son Frank and others planting willows along the lakefront in the park, which /as a barren piece of land.
+The early 21 st Century has seen the Queenstown Bay area used for a mix of passive recreation and innovative commercial water based activity.
+With growth in population and visitors, reserve areas have been under increased pressure from commerical activity requests that go hand in-hand with the growth of such a tourist centre.

+19th Century

-19th Century 20th Century 21st Century
+20th Century

-A local merchant, Bendix

-Hallenstein, gave the area of the

-Queenstown Gardens peninsula

-to the public in 1866.
-In the

-same year the newly created

-Borough Council applied

-successfully to Government for

-the area to be declared a reserve

-for public purposes and it

-remains for that purpose today.
+A local merchant, Bendix Hallenstein, gave the area of the Queenstown Gardens peninsula to the public in 1866.
+In the same year the newly created Queenstown Borough Council applied successfully to Government for the area to be declared a reserve for public purposes and it remains reserved for that purpose today.